 Your age has a determining factor on your ability to contribute to an RRSP.
 When you turn 71 years old you are no longer eligible to contribute to an RRSP account.
 The last day you can contribute is December 31 of the year you turn 71.
 Once this deadline has passed an RRSP account must be converted to a RRIF or annuity and withdrawals are now allowed.

-There is no age restriction for contributing to a TFSA, but you must be 18 years old to open one.
-There is no minimum age to open an RRSP account.
+There is no age restriction for contributing to a TFSA, but you must be 18 years old to open one in most provinces, and 19 years old in Nova Scotia.
+There is no minimum age to open an RRSP account in many provinces, but due to the age of majority in Nova Scotia you must be 19 years old.

 As you can see there are certain advantages and disadvantages to RRSP and TFSA accounts.
 To determine which are the best for you and your financial goals always assess these pros and cons and how they match up with your income, financial situation, expenses, future financial goals and even things like your age, dependents and health.